ndvinh98/CS336.J21-Music-Search-Engine/README.md

 ### How to run

-Step1: Crawl data: (If using existing crawled data, skip this step)
+Step 1: Crawl data: (If using existing crawled data, skip this step)

   `python crawl.py `

-Step2: Build Data, inverted_index: (If using existing crawled data, skip this step)
+Step 2: Build Data, inverted_index: (If using existing crawled data, skip this step)

   `python indexing.py `

-B3: start GUI
+Step 3: start GUI

  `python query.py `